google/kf/docs/spec/README.md

 # Specification

-These documents aim to build a mapping between Kubernetes objects and workflows and their equivalent objects and workflows that make up the Cloud Foundry API.
+These documents aim to build a mapping from Kubernetes objects and workflows to their equivalent objects and workflows that make up the Cloud Foundry API.

 CF objects should be mapped to well-known Knative primitives when possible, with labels preserving metadata across the components, as opposed to building